mishasharmaa/TopicsInCS-LLM-App/README.md

 # Patch Notes Writer (LLM App)

 A desktop application that converts bullet-point updates into structured, professional patch notes using Google's Gemini Flash model.
 It features tool use, where real date and real time is shown every time a user generates a new note.
-This helps a user track their notes that are automatically saved to 'patch_notes.md'.
+This helps a user track their notes that are automatically saved to `patch_notes.md`.
 A user can also navigate to the 'View Saved Notes' page where it shows all the patch notes a user typed into the input box.

 ## Features
 - GUI built with Tkinter (Apple Notes-inspired UI)
 - LLM-powered patch note generation
 - Versioning system (semantic + date-based)
 - Safety guardrails (prompt injection detection, length limits)
-- Automated telemetry logging (telemetry.log)
+- Automated telemetry logging (`telemetry.log`)
-- Test suite (tests.json)
+- Test suite (`tests.json`)
 - Enhancement: TOOL-USE (real date and real time shown)
 - Saved Notes page showing the users previous notes

 ## Chosen Enhancement
 My chosen enchancement is tool use.
 When the model needs accurate time and date, it calls a tool instead of using a local date.
-My model print has a tool-call token `[TOOL] fetch_time`, my backend detects this, calls 'external_api.py,' which triggers either the WorldTimeAPI or TimeAPI, and then sends the real time datetime to the model.
+My model print has a tool-call token `[TOOL] fetch_time`, my backend detects this, calls `external_api.py,` which triggers either the WorldTimeAPI or TimeAPI, and then sends the real time datetime to the model.
 Finally, the model printsout the real date and real 24 hour time in the header.

+In `external_api.py`:
+`def fetch_current_time():`
+    `try:`
+        `r = requests.get("https://worldtimeapi.org/api/timezone/America/Toronto", timeout=4)`

 ## Installation